Close Banner

 What Information Do I Need for IAC Registration?

-1. A recent photograph of the cardholder, serving as identification.
+• A recent photograph of the cardholder for identification purposes.

-2. Contact details of the cardholder or the parent/guardian/support person responsible.
+• Contact information for the cardholder or the parent/guardian/support person of the cardholder.

-3. Contact information along with a statement from a medical provider, government entity, or educational support professional pertaining to the specific accommodations being requested.
+• Contact information along with a statement from a medical provider, government entity, or educational support professional on the accommodations being requested.

 Does Registering for IAC Guarantee Specific Accommodations?